KIM-JS-95/KAKAOMAP/README.md

 Click an address to send it to the MAP page and display it on the map.

+It consists of 5 slides so you can check the information you need, such as developer information and vehicle company homepage.

 ### 3. Map page
 ![3](https://user-images.githubusercontent.com/65659478/103516433-e13e4880-4eb3-11eb-985e-75777cbfe3a3.jpg)